iamsuteerth/skyfox-frontend/README.md

 ```
 # API Configuration
-NEXT_PUBLIC_API_BASE_URL=http://localhost:8080
+API_BASE_URL=
+API_KEY=

 # Environment Mode
 NODE_ENV=development
 ```

-The `NEXT_PUBLIC_API_BASE_URL` variable points to the SkyFox Backend API endpoint and is used throughout the application to construct API request URLs.
+The `API_BASE_URL` variable points to the SkyFox Backend API endpoint and is used throughout the application to construct API request URLs.
+This is server sided and all the backend calls are proxied from the client never exposing the actual URLs.

+The `API_KEY` variable points to the SkyFox Backend API Key as the backend won't work without providing it.

 The `NODE_ENV` variable determines which features are available.
 In development mode (`NODE_ENV=development`), additional developer tools and preview pages are accessible.